Vrushal7/Tata_Job_Sim-data_visualisation/README.md

- * Completed a simulation involving creating data visualizations for Tata Consultancy Services
+ * Completed a simulation involving creating data visualizations for Tata Consultancy Services.
- * Prepared questions for a meeting with client senior leadership
+ * Prepared questions for a meeting with client senior leadership.
- * Created visuals for data analysis to help executives with effective decision making
+ * Created visuals for data analysis to help executives with effective decision making.